thinkst/canarytokens-docs/docs/guide/dns-token.md

 ### Reading the transmitted data

-The decoded data is shown the the incident's history:
+The decoded data is shown the incident's history:

 ![Browse to the token's history](../.vuepress/images/generic_dns_data.png)